 - Written examples of your work, cross-referenced with the attribute form, to show how you've achieved the attributes

 - Continuing professional development (CPD) records

 You need to highlight how the experience you've gained throughout your career relates to the attributes.
-For a Career Appraisal, you only need to show us evidence of the last level of the attributes, which we have called ‘Ability’.

 The documents you submit are then assessed and verified (in the case of academic qualifications) to make sure you have the right attributes.

 You can get more details about the Career Appraisal, including how to prepare these documents, in our Career Appraisal guidance.

 To certify a copy of your certificate, your University lecturer, senior member of your employing company, a solicitor or a Corporate ICE Member must write the following in blue or black pen directly onto the proof of academic qualification:

 To certify an English translation, an official translator, your university lecturer, senior member of your employing company or a Corporate ICE Member must write the following in blue or black pen directly onto the English translation:

 If you haven’t been able to show you have the attributes, you might be asked to send us more information.
 If so, we'll assess this information at no extra cost.
 Or, we may ask you to come to an interview with your Regional Support Team, to discuss your submission in more detail.

 What happens if I pass?